allvpv/website/content/haotic-journey-through-envvars/index.md

 program.

-Let's explore what underlying structure is used for storing the environment variables in some most essential programming languages/frameworks:
+Let's explore what underlying structure is used for storing the environment variables in some most essential programming languages/frameworks.
+Out of curiosity, I've checked in the source code of:
-- `bash` stores the variables in a hash map.
+- `bash` - it stores the variables in a hash map;
-- `glibc` - the default C library on Linux – uses a dynamic array, which can be managed by `putenv` and `getenv` functions.
+- `glibc` (the default C library on Linux) – uses a dynamic array, which can be managed by `putenv` and `getenv` library functions.
-- `Python` uses `os.environ` dictionary, but this is only a proxy to more low-level, natively implemented `os.putenv` and `os.getenv` functions, which, in turn, call the C library `putenv` and `getenv`.
+- `Python` – uses `os.environ` dictionary, but this is only a proxy to more low-level, natively implemented `os.putenv` and `os.getenv` functions, which, in turn, call `putenv` and `getenv` from the C library.
 So the C library is responsible for managing the “ground truth” state of environment variables.

   The propagation is one-directional.
 Modifying `os.environ` will call